matthewgreer/mytimes-wordcross/README.md

 </ul>
 <hr>
 <a id="about-sect"></a><h2>ABOUT</h2>
 <p>The <strong>MYTimes Wordcross</strong> is my loving homage to <a href="https://www.nytimes.com/crosswords">The New York Times&reg; Crossword Web App</a>.
-Designed to closely mimic its source's styling and functionality using original SCSS/CSS and JavaScript UI/UX, <strong>MYTimes Wordcross</strong> presents a fully-featured crossword game, plus the creation and storage of user accounts.</p>
+Designed to closely mimic its source's styling and functionality using original SCSS/CSS and JavaScript UI/UX, <strong>MYTimes Wordcross</strong> presents a fully-featured crossword game, plus the creation and storage of user accounts, password digests, and solving streaks.</p>

 <table style="margin: 0 auto;">
   <th colspan="2"><h2 style="font-style: italic;">Why <strong>"Mad Year Times"</strong>?</h2></th>